AtMostafa/mempipe/README.md

 My simple simulation (found here: [./tests/test3.py](./tests/test3.py)) shows that passing a numpy array of $12000 \times 4000$ is much faster this way, compared to regular pipes.

 ![a figure](./docs/Figure_1.png)
-20 repeatitions and the execution time on the y-axis.
+20 repeatitions on the x-axis, and the execution time on the y-axis.